xdeama/personal-site-hugo/hugo/content/en/consulting/_index.md

 ## Let's Collaborate
 Looking for assistance with your project?
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/dmalolepszy) {{< linkedin-icon >}}, or you can directly contact me via [E-Mail](mailto:kontakt@dmalo.de).
 I am eager to discuss how I can contribute to your project's success.

+In case I should be unavailable, or if the technology is not my area of expertise, I am happy to pass inquiries on to [DenktMit]({{< ref "/denktmit" >}}) and find an available expert for you.